Skip to main content

 Confidence Factors

-• Consistent construction for 1980s trade-brand watches
+• Consistent construction for a late-20th century fashion watch

 How does authenticity detection work?